mmikowski/powercss/README.md

 promotion, and examples are being updated in coordination with the library.

 ## Use libraries, not frameworks
 This library strives to be best-in-class.
-If you are considering using an SPA framework instead of libraries, please read [Do you really want an SPA framework?][0] first.
+If you are considering using an SPA framework instead of libraries, please read [do you really want an SPA framework?][0] first.

 ## Overview